Beyond Belief: Fact or Fiction: Season 5 (2021–23)

 This season was produced exclusively for the German television market by German channel RTL II.
 The first episode premiered in Germany on Halloween 2021, with further episodes being released each following Halloween.
 Unlike previous seasons, the segments of the first episode were produced and set in Germany, while the introductions by Jonathan Frakes were recorded in Los Angeles.
 Multiple German media personalities such as Gronkh made guest appearances.
-Eight more episodes of season 5 were filmed in and around Los Angeles in 2022, with the first two episodes airing on October 30, 2022 in Germany.
+Eight more episodes of season 5 were filmed in and around Los Angeles in 2022, with the first two episodes airing on October 30, 2022, in Germany.
 As of 2022, the English versions of these episodes have not been released in any market.

+Season 6 (2023–25)

 Syndication/Home media

 During its final run of Fox, the series was picked up for reruns by the Sci-fi Channel, which ran from July 8, 2002 to September 6, 2005.
-It would later air on the now defunct Chiller channel from 2009 to 2015.
+It would later air on the now defunct Chiller channel from 2009 to 2016.

 Beyond Belief: Fact or Fiction Season One was released on DVD in Region 1 on August 28, 2007.
 In 2018, FilmRise obtained the rights to the series, and made it available for video streaming via Amazon Prime and other services, including their YouTube channel.